Ansgar Gabrielsen

 Ansgar Gabrielsen (born 21 May 1955 in Mandal) is a Norwegian consultant and former politician for the Conservative Party.

 Early life and local politics

 He was born in Mandal as a son of Terje Gabrielsen and Astrid Olsen.
 He is an insurance agent by education and worked in this profession before entering politics.
 He is also a trained officer in the Norwegian Defence Force.
-He was a member of Lindesnes municipal council from 1983 to 1993, the last six years as mayor.
-His father Terje Gabrielsen has also been mayor of Lindesnes, from 1975 to 1979.
+He was a member of the municipal council of Lindesnes Municipality from 1983 to 1993, the last six years as mayor.
+His father Terje Gabrielsen has also been mayor of Lindesnes Municipality, from 1975 to 1979.
 Ansgar Gabrielsen also chaired his county party chapter from 1989 to 1990, and was a member of the Conservative Party central board during the same period.

 National politics

 He was elected to the Parliament of Norway from Vest-Agder in 1993, and was re-elected on the two following occasions in 1997 and 2001.
 In 2001 Gabrielsen was appointed Minister of Trade and Industry as a part of Bondevik's Second Cabinet.
 Following the cabinet reshuffle in 2004 he became Minister of Health and Care Services.
 While Gabrielsen was a cabinet member his seat in parliament was taken by Peter Skovholt Gitmark.
 Bondevik's Second Cabinet fell following the 2005 election.

 While Minister of Trade and Industry, Gabrielsen was first criticized for his suggestion about a law that requires 40% of the board members in Norwegian companies to be female.
 The law was passed with the blessing of the socialist parties, but his own party opposed it.